Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Using RSS (Really Simple Syndication) feeds can help to improve your accounting website’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your accounting website’s UX.)

-Checklists and forms are a great way to increase visitor engagement and add value to your readers.
-Forms and checklists can provide useful instructions and resources to complete tasks.
-They are also great business planning tools.
+Adding checklists and forms to your site is a great way to increase user engagement and add value to your readers.
+They can provide users with useful instructions and resources to complete a task.
+Forms and checklists are also great planning tools.

 - Company Tax Checklist